evdubs/iex-stocks/README.md

 ```

 The provided schema.sql file shows the expected schema within the target PostgreSQL instance.
 This process assumes that you can write to a /var/tmp/iex folder.
 This process also assumes that you have loaded your database with NASDAQ symbol file information.
 This data is provided by the [nasdaq-symbols](https://github.com/evdubs/nasdaq-symbols) project.

+If you are able to use this project and would like for it to support IEX Cloud when that is released, consider registering for IEX Cloud using my [referrer ID](https://iexcloud.io/?referrerCode=936853).